-Machine learning is a broad field, encompassing parts of computer science, statistics, scientific computing, and mathematics.
-There are hundreds of concepts to learn.
+Machine learning is a fast evolving fields.
+There are thousands of concepts to learn.
 These flashcards are designed to help you memorize key concepts in machine learning rapidly and enjoyably.

 By entering your email address you are NOT signing up for a marketing newsletter.

 Your email is your unique login giving you access to the cards in the future.
 If a year from now you want to download the latest cards, just login using your email.

 No, but not due to lack of trying.
 This is a small side project, and inquiries to printing companies made it clear selling physical cards would be incredibly costly (one printer quoted me $45 per deck) and would require me to manage inventory and shipping.
 So unfortunately I cannot sell any physical cards.

 Send me an email at cralbon a.t. gmail com for a professional invoice.

 Absolutely!
 Want to use the art for a custom bed sheet, towel, skirt or something else?
 Go right ahead.
 I just ask that you don't sell it.

 Despite my best efforts, there will be errors in the cards.
 If you find an error, send me a message on Twitter and I will fix it.